You may start to notice voles scurrying around your yard. These small rodents can be a nuisance, as they can cause damage to your garden and lawn.

 Takeaway

-In conclusion, if you are having problems with voles in your yard or garden, there are several humane DIY methods to get rid of them.
-Try one of these methods or a combination of them, and you will likely see a decrease in the number of voles in your yard.
+In conclusion, if voles are a problem in your yard or garden, there are several humane DIY methods to get rid of them.
+Try one or a combination of these methods, and you will likely see a decrease in the number of voles in your yard.

 Add comment